 - possess strong communication skills and listen effectively to others.

-Students who demonstrate good citizenship:
+Students who demonstrate good character:

 - treat classmates with respect and dignity.